Skip to content

 singleshot_conductivity_dc

-- Implemented
+- Implemented and checked

 - Not yet implemented

-All target functions require the following parameters:
+All target functions require the following parameter:

 • num_moments